 Although summer can be very dry, when it will be essential for you to water your newly planted plants, you can make a long lasting and instant impact on your garden.
 Often summer gardens are very green.
 Spring flowering shrubs have now finished and quite honestly borders are just plain boring.
 Planting for summer colour is made easier as you can see the plants in flower in the garden centre and imagine them in your garden.Try grouping them in your trolley to see how they go together.
-Just like buying cloths.
+Just like buying clothes.

 The gems of the summer flowering garden are the plants we horticulturist call ‘hardy herbaceous perennials’, sometimes called cottage garden plants, or herbaceous plants.
 Basically this is a group of plants that generally die down to ground level in winter to burst into green growth in spring to flower from spring or summer depending upon the species.
 Don’t ignore the shrubs too as there are many new varieties ideal for modern gardens.

-Here are a list of our favourites
+Here are a list of our favourites.

 Echinacea ‘Cone Flower’